rodrigopedra/force-csd-decorations/README.md

 > **Note:** the tweaks on the `gtk.css` might not work well for applications using other
 > GTK+ based toolkits, such as applications built with the elementary OS' toolkit.

+Additionally, if your application started maximized, this script might fail to apply window decorations on the first run.

+Simply restoring and remaximizing it, should make window decorations available.

 ## Flatpak